 Teen Photo promotes and fosters critical thinking, socio-political awareness, and community building.
 By engaging in discussions with their cohort, students will discover diverse points of view, learn how imagery has shaped the world, and how they can impact the world with image making.
 Students participate in photo walks for street and landscape photography, and learn how to set up lights and backdrops for studio photography.

-Over 70% of our student’s schools do not offer photography classes.
-We guide our students through the process of gaining a form of visual literacy.
-Learning to think critically and creatively through photography opens up a love of learning and helps students grow in every aspect of their academic and personal lives.
+Over 70% of our students’ schools do not offer photography classes.
+We guide our students through the process of understanding visual literacy.
+Learning to think critically and creatively through photography opens up a love of learning and helps students grow in many aspects of their academic and personal lives.

 Interested students may join us by filling out the application here.
 We will be in touch before class begins in October.

 If you have any questions please contact Danielle Morris at email@example.com.

 Danielle Morris is a self-taught photographer who mainly works in street and self-portraiture.
 Danielle is a teaching artist in Drexel University’s Writers Room, a university-community literary arts program engaged in creative placemaking and art for social justice.
 Danielle contributed to the 2018-19 “Women’s Mobile Museum” residency led by South African visual activist Zanele Muholi.
 She has exhibited at the Colored Girls Museum’s (2019), the 2018 SPACES Residency, “Home Court” lead by visual artist Shawn Theodore, the Pennsylvania Academy of Fine Arts, and The Barnes Foundation.

 Arely Peña Arely is from Monterrey, Nuevo León and Houston, Texas.
 She received her BFA from the University of Houston in 2018 and her MFA from the University of Pennsylvania in 2021.
 She currently lives and works in Philadelphia.